 Carol also produced a weekly recipe column for Canada's largest newspaper, The Toronto Star.

 Carol, who is passionate about cooking, has evolved a style of cuisine that is rich in flavor, yet low in fat; it relies on the freshest, best-quality, seasonal ingredients available.

 Above all, Carol's dishes are casual and simple — hallmarks of her wine-country cuisine.

-food, wine, chocolate, food and wine, oh, and did i mention wine and food?
+Food, wine, chocolate, Madeira, oh, and did I mention wine and food?